ehud101/Deprecated/README.md

 2. All native ROS2 packages, including the ROS2 SLAM package --> SLAM Toolbox.

 # Running Robil with HECTOR-SLAM and ROS-Bridge
-since we are required to run both versions simultaneously, we must make sure that each terminal is set with **only one** of the versions environment (exept the ros_bridge).
+Since we are required to run both versions simultaneously, we must make sure that each terminal is set with **only one** of the versions environment (exept the ros_bridge).
 It should be absolutely clean from the other ones.
 Therefore, make sure that your terminal is not automatically set with any of ROS's environment variables. means that when you open a new terminal and check the current environment, none is related to ROS.

 if it is set automatically try the flollowing: